 I’ve had quite a passion for breakfast food for as long as I can remember.
-I was, and still am an advocate for breakfast for breakfast, lunch AND dinner.
+I was, and still am, an advocate for breakfast for breakfast, lunch, AND dinner.
 But as they say, everything in moderation.
-Which is why when you do make breakfast for all meals of the day, be sure to switch it up – tofu scramble for lunch, oats for dinner, and of course, this French toast for breakfast.
+This is why when you do make breakfast for all meals of the day, be sure to switch it up – tofu scramble for lunch, oats for dinner, and of course, this French toast for breakfast.

-You can add whatever you would like to the outside to bump up the crunch – I used quinoa and a bit of chia seeds, but you can easily add your favorite granola or cereal, as long as it sticks!
-On the other hand, you can omit the crunch all together and enjoy your french toast the old fashion way: crispy on the outside, soft on the inside.
+You can add whatever you would like to the outside to bump up the crunch – I used quinoa and a few chia seeds, but you can easily add your favorite granola or cereal, as long as it sticks!
+On the other hand, you can omit the crunch altogether and enjoy your french toast the old fashion way: crispy on the outside, soft on the inside.

 Serve it up with some warm maple syrup or peanut butter drizzle (YUM!) and you’ll be bready to tackle anything the day can throw at you!